WSET Level 2 Award in Wines

 Assessment: Qualification is based on passing an exam containing 50 multiple-choice questions.
-As well as the traditional paper-based exam, there is now an option to take the exam at home, by remote invigilation/RI (a surcharge applies for RI– see Cost).
+As well as the traditional paper-based exam (in Dublin), there is now an option to take the exam at home, by remote invigilation (RI).
+A surcharge applies for RI – see below.

 How does the on-line WSET course work?

 Each week your online tutor sets a series of on-line activities, often based on group discussions, guiding you through your course.
 A timed feedback test is provided at the end of each week for students to practice for the exam and assess their understanding of that week’s topics.
 Group tasting activities are also provided to familiarise students with the WSET Systematic Approach to Tasting.
 Your tutor will expect you to buy wines, taste them, and write tasting notes.

 Recommended Private Study: 6 hours per week, for each of 5 weeks, totalling 30 hours private study is recommended for this course.